 I had a ton of flour, and dry fruits leftover from my christmas cake making saga.
 I had planned to make another batch of the cake for my friends as this cake is hard to come by in the US, one cannot just go buy it in a store.
 Anyway I was trying to get myself into a mood to make it, as I had a couple of dinner invitations, and this would make a good hostess gift, as this cake gets better the longer it is stored.
-But then I skipped the whole idea and decided to make a carrot cake instead after watching Ina Garten's Carrot and Pineapple Cake, here is the recipe, I followed it to the letter except did not use vanilla or cinnamon, as I did not have both of these ingredients.
+But then I skipped the whole idea and decided to make a carrot cake instead after watching Ina Garten's Carrot and Pineapple Cake, here is the recipe, I followed it to the letter except did not use vanilla or cinnamon, as I did not have both of these ingredients.1 pound carrots

 1/2 cup fresh pineapple